bolzhub/Root-Inserts/README.md

 - Twilight Council UPLOAD IN AUTUMN
 - Lilypad Diaspora UPLOAD IN AUTUMN
-- Knaves of the Deepwood UPLOAD IN AUTUMN
+- Knaves of the Deepwood UPLOAD IN AUTUMN as well as
+- The three decks
+- Setup pieces and Monuments

 The inserts are drawers which slide in the containers.
 All faction pieces, including cards, fit in their respective containers.
 Containers' positions are interchangeable.

 ![Presentation2](V2/Presentation/presentation2_no_background-unfinished.png)

+ ## How to craft

+Cut pieces of 67mm x 91.75mm out of a 1.2mm thick acrylic sheets.
+Glue the pieces inside the containers.

  ## Box Organisation
 <p align="center">